 Even now, can we say for certain who’s telling the truest version of Frank Abagnale’s story?
 We cannot.
 But can we urge you, the discerning listener, to keep an open mind as we’re riveted by ripping yarns that may be more fiction than fact as spun by someone who confesses to being a master con artist?
 Indeed!
 We hope you enjoy this episode as a source of entertainment rather than a Smithsonian-curated history text.

 Plenty of films — from The Blair Witch Project to Fargo — prefix their opening scenes with some variation of the words “inspired by a true story” in spite of being 100 percent fictitious.
 And if you’ve ever seen the Oscar-nominated 2002 movie Catch Me If You Can, you may have waved this claim away and suspended your disbelief for the next 141 minutes to enjoy a darned good movie about a teenager (Leonardo DiCaprio) who impersonates airline pilots to fly around the world, swindle banks, and pick up women just steps ahead of the FBI agent (Tom Hanks) tasked to subdue him for his crimes.

-But as it happens, this “true story of a real fake” happens to be factual.
+But as it happens, this “true story of a real fake” claims to be factual [see disclaimer above].
 Well, mostly.
-On this episode we talk to Frank Abagnale who, from age 16 to 21, led the FBI along a trail of scams, frauds, forgeries, and impersonations before he was caught and then hired to explain exactly how he pulled it all off.
+On this episode, we talk to Frank Abagnale who, from age 16 to 21, led the FBI along a trail of scams, frauds, forgeries, and impersonations before he was caught and then hired to explain exactly how he pulled it all off.
 Now he’s a security consultant and author of several books — including Catch Me If You Can, upon which the movie was based, and his latest, Scam Me If You Can: Simple Strategies to Outsmart Today’s Rip-off Artists.
 Listen, learn, and enjoy!

 THANKS, FRANK ABAGNALE!